diego-conti/ratatoskr/README.md

 There are two main classes used in Wedge to define a metric.

-	`StandardPseudoRiemannianStructure`.
+- `StandardPseudoRiemannianStructure`.
 This is the Wedge class for pseudo-Riemannian metrics defined by an orthonormal coframe.
 Since indefinite metrics are allowed, a signature needs to be specified.
 The directive to describe this parameter is

 	`metric_by_on_coframe(&Parameters::metric, &Parameters::lie_algebra, &Parameters::signature).

-The metric should be passed on the command line as a comma-separated list of one-forms. `signature` should be a pair of integers (p,q).
-The first p entries in the coframe are assumed to be space-like, and the last q time-like.
+	 The metric should be passed on the command line as a comma-separated list of one-forms. `signature` should be a pair of integers `(p,q)`.
+The first `p` entries in the coframe are assumed to be space-like, and the last `q` time-like.

-	struct Parameters {
-		unique_ptr<LieGroup> G;
-		unique_ptr<PseudoRiemannianStructure> g;
-		pair<int,int> signature;
-	};

-	auto parameters_description=make_parameter_description (
-		"lie-algebra","Lie algebra without parameters",lie_algebra(&Parameters::G),
-		"signature", "signature (p,q)", &Parameters::signature
-		"metric-by-on-coframe","metric defined by a comma-separated list of elements of an orthonormal coframe",metric_by_on_coframe(&Parameters::g,&Parameters::G,&Parameters::signature)
-	);

- `PseudoRiemannianStructureByMatrix`.
+- `PseudoRiemannianStructureByMatrix`.
 This is the Wedge class for pseudo-Riemannian metrics defined by a matrix.
+There are two ways to initialize an object of this type in `ratatoskr`.
+One applies to diagonal matrices, specified on the command line by the comma-separated list of the coefficients, and uses the directive

+	diagonal_metric(&Parameters::g,&Parameters::G).

-Rather than passing each individual entry of the matrix, `ratatoskr` allows the user to pass the metric by specifing the ♭ musical isomorphism, i.e. the comma-separated sequence *e*<sub>1</sub><sup>♭</sup>, ..., *e*<sub>m</sub><sup>♭</sup>.
+For more general matrices, `ratatoskr` allows the user to pass the metric by specifing the ♭ musical isomorphism, i.e. the comma-separated sequence *e*<sub>1</sub><sup>♭</sup>, ..., *e*<sub>m</sub><sup>♭</sup>.
 Each *e*<sub>i</sub><sup>♭</sup> is parsed as a differential form (see [differential form parsing](#differentialforms)) relative to the coframe *e<sup>1</sup>*, ..., *e<sup>n</sup>*.

-	struct Parameters {
-		unique_ptr<LieGroup> G;
-		unique_ptr<PseudoRiemannianStructure> g;
-		pair<int,int> signature;
-	};

-	auto parameters_description=make_parameter_description (
-		"lie-algebra","Lie algebra without parameters",lie_algebra(&Parameters::G),
-		"metric-by-flat","metric defined by a comma-separated list of images of frame elements under flat isomorphism",metric_by_flat(&Parameters::g,&Parameters::G)
-	);
+This is obtained with the directive

+	metric_by_flat(&Parameters::g,&Parameters::G)

 ### Alternative parameter descriptions

 For some types of parameters, it makes sense to allow the user to choose between different ways of indicating the parameter on the command line.
-This can be achieved by using the `alternative` directive, which should be followed by a sequence of partial parameter descriptions, each enclosed in parentheses, i.e. `alternative(parameters1...)(parameters2...)`
+This can be achieved by using the `alternative` directive, which should be followed by a string summarizing the meaning of the parameters and a sequence of partial parameter descriptions, each enclosed in parentheses, i.e.

+	alternative(summary)(parameters1...)(parameters2...)

-Maybe, it should contain a`string` parameter describing its purpose?
-The alternative descriptions need not populate the same parameters.
+The alternative descriptions need not populate the same parameters, though they are required to refer to the same `Parameters` class.

-Notice that this construct is not appropriate when the code that is being run by indicating each option is largely the same; otherwise, it  is advisable to use `alternative_programs`.
+Notice that this construct is only appropriate when the code that is being run by indicating each option is largely the same; otherwise, it  is advisable to use `alternative_programs`.

-For instance, we have seen that pseudo-Riemannian structures can be specified in two ways.
+For instance, we have seen that pseudo-Riemannian structures can be specified in three ways.
 These correspond to two different Wedge objects, which have a common ancestor `PseudoRiemannianStructure`; therefore, they can be viewed as alternative ways to construct a `unique_ptr<PseudoRiemannianStructure>` object.
 One can then define a program that allows the user to choose either way of specifying the metric, and then computes its curvature, as follows:

 	struct Parameters {
 		unique_ptr<LieGroup> G;